Panchesco/wygwam.videodetector/README.md

 }
 ```

-More information about styling fluid width media players that fit their parent container at [CSS-Tricks](https://css-tricks.com/NetMag/FluidWidthVideo/Article-FluidWidthVideo.php).
+More information about styling a fluid width media players that fits its parent container: [CSS-Tricks: Fluid Width Video](https://css-tricks.com/NetMag/FluidWidthVideo/Article-FluidWidthVideo.php).